Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iothub/README.md

 * To learn more about FHIR destination mappings, see [How to configure FHIR destination mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-fhir-mappings)

 * To learn more about the Azure IoT Hub, see [IoT concepts and Azure IoT Hub](https://learn.microsoft.com/azure/iot-hub/iot-concepts-and-iot-hub).

+FHIR® is a registered trademark of Health Level Seven International, registered in the U.S. Trademark Office and is used with their permission.

 `Tags: Microsoft.EventHub/namespaces, Microsoft.EventHub/namespaces/eventhubs, Microsoft.EventHub/namespaces/eventhubs/authorizationRules, Microsoft.HealthcareApis/workspaces, Microsoft.HealthcareApis/workspaces/fhirservices, SystemAssigned, Microsoft.HealthcareApis/workspaces/iotconnectors, Microsoft.HealthcareApis/workspaces/iotconnectors/fhirdestinations, Microsoft.Authorization/roleAssignments, Microsoft.Devices/IotHubs`